 Vitamins & Natural Supplements for ADHD

 Is your child struggling at school?
 Are you struggling at work?
 Studies show that nutrition can improve symptoms of Attention Deficit Hyperactivity Disorder (ADHD) such as inattention, hyperactivity, anxiety, aggression and increase focus, learning ability, and working memory.
 Children and adults with ADHD have unique brain chemistry with a unique set of nutritional needs.
 To meet this set of nutritional needs we have specially developed the Focus Pack.
-Focus Packs are natural ADHD supplements for kids, teens and adults, packaged together to work synergistically and holistically to help focus, balance and repair.
+Focus Packs are natural ADHD supplements for kids, teens and adults, packaged together to work synergistically and holistically for focus, balance and repair.
 We offer the highest quality, medical grade supplements available and our brand, Naturally Focus & Balance is made from the best natural and organic ingredients with no preservatives, dyes, soy, dairy, gluten or GMOs.
-To accompany our Focus Pack we have developed a Focus Program with diet, targeted nutrition and testing to serve as a guide for a natural and alternative approach to ADHD.
+To accompany our Focus Pack we have developed a Focus Program with a natural diet and targeted nutrition for a natural and alternative approach to ADHD.
 This includes cutting toxic food additives from your diet.
 Our site is packed with videos, news and information for you to watch read and learn.
 Let's approach ADHD naturally.
-Call ADHD Naturally to schedule a free phone consultation with a doctor at (602) 469-5730.
+Call ADHD Naturally today to schedule a free phone consultation with a doctor at (602) 469-5730.

 1. Multi-Vitamin & Minerals - Vitamins and minerals are the building blocks for every function in the human brain and body.
 Studies show that supplementation of vitamin B6 and magnesium alone improve behavior, decrease anxiety and aggression and increase attention.